-Investors should understand that ESG factors and NB ESG Quotient ratings are for informational purposes only and should not be relied upon as a basis for making an investment decision.
+Investors should understand that ESG factors and NB ESG Quotient ratings (or a similar proprietary in-house rating) are for informational purposes only and should not be relied upon as a basis for making an investment decision.
 ESG factors are one of many factors that may be considered when making investment decisions.
-As a Portfolio's holdings and composition changes, the NB ESG Quotient may change significantly.
+As a Portfolio's holdings and composition changes, the NB ESG Quotient (or a similar proprietary in-house rating) may change significantly.